Billings Clinic turns to St. John's to help handle surge in COVID-19 patients

 Ellner was unaware of a time when Billings Clinic has had to rely on an outside facility to house patients.

-Another way Billings Clinic copes with a surge in patients is by sending patients to its facilities in other towns, usually to recover closer to home, Ellner said.
-Those facilities in Livingston, Red Lodge and Columbus are stretched, too, he said, because Billings Clinic has send patients to them whenever it can to help offset the number of patients in Billings.
+Another way Billings Clinic copes with a surge in patients is by sending them to its facilities in other towns, usually to recover closer to home, Ellner said.
+Those facilities in Livingston, Red Lodge and Columbus are stretched, too, he said, because Billings Clinic has sent patients to them whenever it can to help offset the number of patients in Billings.

 “We are incredibly grateful to St. John’s United for their support and partnership,” Ellner said.
 “This helps our amazing, dedicated staff serve our patients and communities.”